Innovation

 - fast-tracking career path

-There’s no doubt the stress of keeping staff happy is felt far and wide within the business and externally – in performance and profit.
+Undoubtedly, the stress of keeping staff happy is felt far and wide within the business and externally – in performance and profit.

 Businesses can also engage in outsourcing, using freelancers, aka contractors, and transition more tasks to automation and software to do the work typically done by humans.